aotoole3/SPOT/index.md

 ### Abstract
+Spot, an application that recognizes cars and other objects in a parking lot using contrasting.
+Spot stemmed from annoyance over the difficulty of finding parking spaces and grew because of the possibility of the future of autonomous cars.
+By utilizing detection by contrasting, Spot has the ability to recognize cars and other objects like people in a parking lot.

 ### Background
 We created Spot, an application that recognizes cars and other objects in a parking lot using contrasting.
 When thinking about this project, we found that parking on campus was a huge problem and we wanted to create something bigger than Villanova as well.
 So we began thinking about autonomous vehicles and the need to park in the future.